Updated: Nov 29

 If we suppress the anger long enough, it may come out unexpectedly because we’ve been keeping it in so long that we cannot contain it any longer.
 Other people have frequent outbursts of anger and don’t bother to suppress it.
 Either way, it can cost us when we express it too strongly or frequently.

-Cost of Anger
+Cost of Using Anger as a Weapon

 How does it cost us?
 We can lose friendships over it if we tell people off when we’re angry.
 It can cost us health-wise as well.
 If you want to read an excellent description of how our bodies respond to stress, check out Robert Sapolsky’s Why Zebras Don’t Get Ulcers.
 The stress hormones that are secreted when we’re angry or stressed are not healthy to have present for long amounts of time; as he explains, they are good for short bursts of energy to get out of dangerous situations or to defend oneself if escape is impossible.